JackRyan2005/SpaceStationSafetyDetector/README.md

+Of course.
+Here is the updated README.md with the initial setup steps and the team members section, all properly formatted.

 # 🚀 Space Station Safety Object Detection using YOLOv11 (with Roboflow)

 This project focuses on detecting safety-critical objects in a simulated space station environment using a **YOLOv11 object detection model**.
 The primary goal is to accurately identify, visualize, and count essential items like fire extinguishers, oxygen tanks, and emergency phones to enhance safety monitoring protocols in real-world aerospace applications.

+---

+## 🛠️ Initial Setup and Workflow

+The project was developed following these key steps:

+1.  **Data Collection**: The initial dataset was sourced from the Falcon Simulator, providing images of a simulated space station environment.
+2.  **Data Upload to Roboflow**: The collected images were uploaded to the Roboflow platform, which served as the primary tool for dataset management and model training.
+3.  **Data Preprocessing & Augmentation**: Within Roboflow, the dataset was cleaned and prepared.
+Augmentations such as flips, brightness adjustments, and rotations were applied to increase the dataset's diversity and improve model robustness.
+4.  **Model Training**: The preprocessed dataset was used to train a YOLOv11 object detection model directly on the Roboflow platform, leveraging its streamlined training infrastructure with a COCO backbone.
+5.  **Model Evaluation**: After training, the model's performance was evaluated using standard object detection metrics (mAP, Precision, and Recall) provided by Roboflow's built-in analysis tools.
+6.  **Inference and Application**: The trained model was used for inference.
+A simple application was built using **Streamlit in a Google Colab environment** to run the model on new images and visualize the detections.

 ---